 The Widow returns.
 This week ’The Wargamer’ had requested “a swift-flowing mountain stream running alongside a rutted track”.
 Here’s how she made it….

 Joe McCullough provides a solo scenario for use with his Frostgrave: Ghost Archipelago rules.

 We like a good uniform guide here at Wargames Illustrated and dipping into the archive, back to April 2005, we’ve plucked this one out by a certain Michael Perry for the British in the Sudan, 1883 – 85.

 THE GASKIN COLLECTION:

 THE AMERICAN REVOLUTION

 Over the years we have photographed Bill Gaskin’s figure collection numerous times.
 Regular readers may remember that back in May 2019 we brought you eight pages of stunning Napoleonic and Seven Years War 26 photos in the magazine.
-Prior to that, May 2013, we were invited down to Bills place to take pictures of his AWI figures and terrain.
-Despite filling another eight pages with great pics we had lots left over that never saw the light of day, until now.
+Prior to that, in May 2013, we were invited down to Bills place to take pictures of his AWI figures and terrain.
+Despite filling another eight pages with great pics we had lots leftover that never saw the light of day, until now.
 Sit back and enjoy (part of!) one of the finest figure collections we have ever photographed for the magazine.